 | history page | home page |

-How did the Eagle rank get its name?
+How did the Eagle award get its name?

 You'll find a great history of the Eagle award in the Scouting magazine archives.